fnpen/wordpress-theme-acf-blocks-blade-boilerplate/README.md

 * Uses FontSource to use fonts locally and embed them to theme

 * 🧑‍🎨  PostCSS with stage-0 features to use any CSS-next features

+* Better Local JSON - ACF Pro UI automatically reads and writes json to block's folder instead of `acf-json`

+* Clean structure - each block has his own separate folder, build and automatically bundled by WebPack

 * ⚡  Great developer experience
 	* 🚀 Supports multi block compiling using one command to start.